mysociety/popit/docs/api/schemas/contact-detail.md

 Please ignore this field - it will [soon be removed](https://github.com/mysociety/popit/issues/232) from the API.

-## Kind
+## Type

-This is a free form string that describes what sort of contact detail this is.
-Suitable values include "Address", "Email", "Mobile", etc.
+This is a string that describes what sort of contact detail this is.
+Suitable values include "address", "email", "voice", etc.

-You should make all similar contact details have the same kind string.
-In the admin this is encouraged by providing autocompletion that suggests kinds used in  existing entries.
+You should make all similar contact details have the same type string.
+In the admin this is encouraged by providing autocompletion that suggests types used in existing entries.

 ## Value